open-policy-agent/opa/docs/content/schemas.md

 └── acl-schema.json
 ```

-For actual code samples, see: https://github.com/aavarghese/opa-schema-examples/acl
+For actual code samples, see https://github.com/aavarghese/opa-schema-examples/tree/main/acl.

 In the first `allow` rule above, the input document has the schema `input.json`, and `data.acl` has the schema `acl-schema.json`.
 Note that we use the relative path inside the `mySchemasDir` directory to identify a schema, omit the `.json` suffix, and use the global variable `schema` to stand for the top-level of the directory.
 Schemas in annotations are proper Rego references.
 So `schema.input` is also valid, but `schema.acl-schema` is not.

-If we had the expression `data.acl.foo` in this rule, it would result in a type error because it is not allowed according to `acl-schema.json`.
+If we had the expression `data.acl.foo` in this rule, it would result in a type error because the schema contained in `acl-schema.json` only defines object properties `"alice"` and `"bob"` in the ACL data document.

 On the other hand, this annotation does not constrain other paths under `data`.
 What it says is that we know the type of `data.acl` statically, but not that of other paths.
 So for example, `data.foo` is not a type error and gets assigned the type `Any`.